Glimakra-Webbutvecklare/kursbok/README.md

 *   Keep the language clear and concise, suitable for students.
 *   Provide practical code examples.
 *   Use diagrams (Mermaid) to illustrate complex concepts where appropriate.
+Make sure mermaid use version 11.6.
 *   Explain security considerations relevant to the topics discussed.

 ### Lesson Structure Guideline